scrabbletank/farhome-rules/rulesdoc.md

 ### Identifying Magic Items

 Magic items can be identified by a successful Lore challenge.
-Each character can only attempt a lore roll once, if you fail then you must either cast _Identify_ on the item or take it to someone who can appraise it.
+Each character can only attempt a lore roll once, if you failure then you must either cast _Identify_ on the item or take it to someone who can appraise it.

 You can still use magic items without identifying them, but its bonuses will be unknown to you.
 If the item requires attunement you only benefit from its bonus modifiers unless stated otherwise.